acl-services/paprika/packages/ShowMore/README.md

 ## ShowMore

-An uncontrolled component that ...
+An uncontrolled component that truncates some given content at a given length to be revealed by clicking a "Show more" link.

 ### Installation